microsoft/vcpkg-docs/vcpkg/users/port-overlays.md

 # Port Overlays

 ## Overview
-The default catalog contains vcpkg team and user maintained libraries designed for general use.
-However, some libraries do not exist in the default catalog due to a variety of reasons: a library missing a version, a custom library, a library without CI support, a missing library.
+The default catalog in vcpkg comprises libraries maintained by both the vcpkg team and users.
+The catalog does not contain the entire universe of libraries, every possible version or patch.

-vcpkg uses port overlays so that you can use a library without requiring you to add it to the default catalog or maintain a custom registry.
+To facilitate the usage of these missing libraries without having to either add them to the default catalog or manage a custom registry, vcpkg uses port overlays.
 Port overlays are effective when you don't want to worry about versioning and simply want to use a library.

 ## Overlay Ports
 An overlay port typically refers to a new port or a drop-in replacement for an existing port.
-In either case, the overlay port will have the highest precedence in vcpkg dependency resolution and will always be selected.
-However, ports added by multiple overlays can introduce naming conflicts.
+In either case, the overlay port takes priority in vcpkg dependency resolution, ensuring it gets selected.
+However, a potential pitfall is the naming conflict that can arise when multiple overlays introduce the same port.

-For example, `overlay-dir-A` and `overlay-dir-B` may both introduce the same overlay port `zlib`. vcpkg chooses `zlib` based on the lookup order in the list of overlay port paths.
+For instance, `overlay-dir-A` and `overlay-dir-B` may both introduce the same overlay port `zlib`.
+In this situation, vcpkg resolves `zlib` based on the lookup order in the list of overlay port paths.

 ## Configuration Syntax
-Overlay port paths can be specified directly on the vcpkg command line, added as a part of the manifest in `vcpkg-configuration` or introduced as an environmental variable.
-Path lookup order is also the same as above: first from a list in the command line, the manifest, and finally the environment.

-Overlay port syntax:
+A directory refers to a set of overlay ports and can be specified as follows:
-- Single overlay port: `--overlay-ports=<directory>\sqlite3` refers to a single port and
+- Single overlay port: `<directory>/sqlite3` refers to a single port
-- Directory of overlay ports: `--overlay-ports=<directory>` refers to a directory of ports.
-A valid port must contain both `vcpkg.json` and `portfile.cmake`.
+- Directory of overlay ports: `<directory>` refers to a directory of ports A valid port must contain both `vcpkg.json` and `portfile.cmake`.

 You can add an overlay port in several ways:
 * Command-line: Add one or multiple `--overlay-ports=<directory>` options to your vcpkg command
 * [Manifest](../reference/vcpkg-configuration-json.md#overlay-ports): Populate the `"overlay-ports"` array in `vcpkg-configuration.json`
-* [Environmental variable](./config-environment.md#vcpkg_overlay_ports): Set `VCPKG_OVERLAY_PORTS` to a list of paths
+* [Environmental variable](./config-environment.md#vcpkg_overlay_ports): Set `VCPKG_OVERLAY_PORTS` to a list of directory paths

+Path lookup order follows first from a list in the command line, the manifest, and finally the environment.

 ### Example: Overlay Ports Example

-Consider the following directory structure:
+Given this directory structure:
 ```
 team-ports/
 |-- sqlite3/